-- Retrofit route: a fluorescent lamp is substituted by a LED tube.
-The luminaire itself is not rebuilt and the control gear remains in the installation.
-Driver compatibility is assumed here. - Conversion route: the fluorescent lamp is replaced, and technical changes also need to be made to the luminaire: ballasts and/or internal wiring may need to be replaced or altered.
+- Retrofit route: a fluorescent lamp is substituted by a LED tube or strip or array.
+The luminaire itself is not rebuilt18 and the control gear remains in the installation19.
+Driver compatibility is assumed here. - Conversion route: the fluorescent lamp is replaced, and technical changes also need to be made to the luminaire: ballasts and/or internal wiring may need to be replaced or altered20.